 \subsection{cMLP and cLSTM Simulation Comparison}

-To compare and analyze the performance of our two approaches, cMLP and cLSTM, we apply both methods to detecting Granger causality networks in simulated VAR data and simulated Lorenz-96 data \cite{karimi2010}, a nonlinear model of climate dynamics.
-Overall, our results show that our methods can accurately reconstruct the underlying Granger causality graph in both linear and nonlinear settings.
-We describe the results from the Lorenz experiment in detail and present the similar VAR results in the Supplementary Material.
+To compare and analyze the performance of our two approaches, the cMLP and cLSTM, we apply both methods to detecting Granger causality networks in simulated linear VAR data and simulated Lorenz-96 data \cite{karimi2010extensive}, a nonlinear model of climate dynamics.
+Overall, the results show that our methods can accurately reconstruct the underlying Granger causality graph in both linear and nonlinear settings.
+We first describe the results from the Lorenz experiment and present the VAR results subsequently.